Kruithne/spooder/README.md

 In addition, you can manually raise issues using the `spooder` API by calling `caution()` or `panic()`.
 More information about these functions can be found in the `API` section.

 If `canary` has not been configured correctly, `spooder` will only print warnings to the console when it attempts to raise an issue.

-Considering testing the canary feature with the `caution()` function before relying on it for critical issues.
+> ❗ Consider testing the canary feature with the `caution()` function before relying on it for critical issues.

 ## CLI > Canary > Crash